CS2613-WI24-FR01B/exploration-activity-1-SarunWeerakul/Overview.md

 ### 2.What is Tkinter?
    Tkinter is a standard GUI(Graphical User Interface) toolkit in Python.
-It provides a fast and easy way to create desktop applications with graphical interfaces.
+It provides a fast and easy way to create desktop applications with graphical interfaces[1].

 #### Purpose:
    Tkinter serves the purpose of creating graphical user interfaces for Python